thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/index.md

 ### Generic Uplink data converter

-The general Uplink data converter is suitable for all integrations.
-To create the Uplink data converter, follow these steps:
+To create a generic Uplink data converter suitable for all integration types, follow these steps:

 - Navigate to the "**Data converters**" section in the "**Integration center**", click the "**plus**" icon button, and In the dropdown menu, select "**Create new converter**".
 - In the new window: